 The trek begins along the banks of Budi Gandaki River.
 The trail from Maccha Khola has us ascending as well as descending through several ridges.
 The trek then follows along a better trail to Jagat village.
 We spend overnight at a local lodge.

 After breakfast we leave for Deng.
-The trail is filled with Mani painted walls leading to Setibas.
+The trail is filled with Mani painted walls leading to Sirdibas.
 From there we head to Ghatta Khola and then to Phillim.
-We make our way across Budi Khola River and continue to till we reach Deng village where we spend overnight.
+We make our way across Budhi Khola River and continue to till we reach Deng village where we spend overnight.

 Our trek starts today with several ascends and descends to reach Ghap village.
 We then follow up a route through a forest of bamboos and Rhododendron.
 The trail reaches to village of Namrung.

-We leave Samagaon by a trail that passes along a waterfall to reach the village of Barchham.
+We leave for Sama Gaon by a trail that passes along a waterfall to reach the village of Barchham.
 The trek climbs up to Lihi village.
 The trail continues down and across Hinan River.
 We gradually ascend to Sho village where we are welcomed by the mountain views of Himal Chuli and Manaslu.
-From Sho village we descend through fields to Samagaon.
+From Sho village we descend through fields to Sama Gaon passing Shyala.